Rysulhasan/Wifihack/README.md

-Only for personal use by Th3Ry5u1
+Only for privet use by Th3Ry5u1